 - WARNING: Do not use any form of accelerants such as petrol, kerosene or paraffin as it is extremely dangerous.

-- Build a small tower of fine kindling in the centre of your oven.
-Use an organic firelighter or some fine dry grass or leaves in to help get the fire going, but do not use paper if you can help it.
+- Build a tower of kindling in the centre of your oven.
+Use a natural firelighter (such as Twizzlers) to get the fire going.